-Feel free to publish this article on your website.
-We just ask that you do not edit the article and ensure that the author is correctly attributed!
+Feel free to publish this original article on your website.
+We just ask that you do not edit the article and ensure that the blueprint website is correctly attributed with a back link!
 Just copy the code below into your CMS.

-By copying the code below you are adhering to all our guidelines.
+By copying the code below you are adhering to all our guidelines including copyright of original material.

 Church Street Bridge, Melbourne, Australia